 The latest versions of ChemDoodle already fully supports OLE procedures.

 Generally speaking, direct import via the Windows clipboard is a complicated procedure behind the stage.
 When a program sends a drawing to the clipboard, a mixture of different formats is used: the proprietary format(s) of the application, MDL's molfile (in text or clipboard format), sketch or reaction file, different picture formats, Windows metafile formats (wmf and emf), etc. On pasting the target program should recognise and use the appropriate ones.
+(Advanced users can fine-tune in ChemDoodle what is copied to the clipboard)

 Although the chemical drawings embedded into a MS Word, WordPro or WordPerfect document can be re-opened and edited by their creator program later (round-trip editing), sometimes this procedure may fail: if the full document is interconverted (Word ↔ WordPerfect, etc.) or a newer version of the text editor refreshes an old document, the hidden link between the image and its creator program may mysteriously vanish.
 As a result, the image cannot be edited anymore.
 Therefore make sure you always save your complicated drawings from the chemical drawing program in its native format, too!